mmpacker/js-slot-machine/README.md

    *  Spin:
       *  Disables confetti function if active.
-      *  Checks the number of credit remaining:
+      *  Checks the number of credits remaining:
          *  if < = 0, display game over message
          *  if > 0, continue
       *  Deducts 1 credit from remaining credits.